krystofl/krystofl.github.io/about.md

 # All-Around Good Guy

-What does it mean to be an all-around good guy?

-In college and grad school, I trained in Shotokan Karate.
-To train in karate, one must know and follow the *dojo kun* - the rules and principles that frame the practice within an ethical context.
+I've trained in several martial arts, and as any practitioner will tell you, martial arts are as much about the mind as the body.
+Each style comes with a set of rules and principles that frame the practice within an ethical context.
+For Shotokan Karate, these are the *[dojo kun](https://iskf.com/dojo-kun/)*:

 <center>
 {% include image_caption.html